zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

 ## Operating system versions

+### List of versions is set

+The criteria below are used at the time of release of Zonemaster to determine what versions that are supported for the version of Zonemaster to be released.
+That list of versions is fixed for the lifetime of the Zonemaster version.

+### Criteria

 Minor version/point releases should be specified.
 Patch levels should not be specified.

 Operating system versions without long term support form their vendor should not be supported.